Podcast: Play in new window | Download (Duration: 1:51:44 — 51.2MB)

 The Sustainable Flight Demonstrator Project brings NASA and Boeing together to create a plane with a Transonic Truss-Braced Wing (or TTBW) configuration.
 This features long thin high wings supported by diagonal struts to the fuselage belly.
 Boeing is to produce and test a full-scale single-aisle demonstrator aircraft with the first test flight planned for 2028.

 In January 2021 the U.S. Department of Justice granted Boeing immunity under a $2.5 billion deferred prosecution agreement.
 A Texas federal judge has now ruled that Boeing must appear in court on Jan.
 26, 2023, to be arraigned on federal criminal charges over the 346 deaths in two Boeing MAX 737 crashes in 2018 and 2019.
-The judge believes the victim’s families were not part of the process and he ruled under the Crime Victims’ Rights Act.
+The judge believes the victim’s families were not part of the process under the Crime Victims’ Rights Act.

 The Southwest Airlines Pilots Association has authorized a strike vote beginning May 1, 2023.
 “This historic action on the part of the pilot union comes in the wake of Southwest’s largest meltdown and the utter lack of meaningful progress on a contract negotiation, with scheduling work rules and information technology asks in particular, that has been ongoing for more than three years.”